Seramas have grown immensely popular over the last decade because of their striking beauty and their incredibly small size!

 Do allow them ample time to forage in a secure chicken run or enclosed aviary to prevent boredom and protect them from predators.

-The Serama breed is quite assertive but they’ll do well with small flock mates including Silkies and similar sized chickens.
+The Serama is quite assertive but they’ll do well with small flock mates including Silkies and similar sized chickens.

 Don’t place them into a coop with large chickens such as Orpingtons or Brahmas as the weight of these birds alone will cause serious injury to the smaller chickens.